-- \$375 million of net unrealized gains resulting from the application of mark-to-market accounting for changes in the fair value of fuel hedging instruments; - \$55 million of net special charges, consisting of \$22 million in aircraft costs as a result of capacity reductions, \$16 million in non-cash impairment charges due to the decline in fair value of certain indefinite lived intangible assets associated with international routes, \$11 million in severance and other charges and \$6 million in costs incurred related to the 2009 liquidity improvement program; - \$3 million in non-cash charges related to the decline in market value of certain Express spare parts; and - \$49 million in non-cash charges associated with the sale of 10 Embraer 190 aircraft and write off of related debt discount and issuance costs, \$10 million in other-than-temporary non-cash impairment charges for investments in auction rate securities and a \$2 million non-cash asset impairment charge, all included in nonoperating expense, net.
+- (a) The 2011 period consisted of \$21 million in legal costs incurred in connection with the Delta Slot transaction and auction rate securities arbitration as well as \$3 million in severance costs. - The 2010 period consisted of \$6 million in non-cash charge related to the decline in value of certain spare parts, \$5 million in aircraft costs related to capacity reductions and other net special charges of \$10 million, which included a settlement and corporate transaction costs.
+These costs were offset in part by a \$16 million refund of ASIF previously paid to the TSA during the years 2005 to 2009. - The 2009 period consisted of \$22 million in aircraft costs as a result of capacity reductions, \$16 million in non-cash impairment charges due to the decline in fair value of certain indefinite lived intangible assets associated with international routes, \$11 million in severance and other charges and \$6 million in costs incurred related to the 2009 liquidity improvement program. - (b) The 2011 period consisted of a \$15 million credit in connection with an award received in an arbitration involving investments in auction rate securities, offset in part by \$6 million in debt prepayment penalties and non-cash write offs of certain debt issuance costs as well as \$2 million of losses related to investments in auction rate securities. - The 2010 period consisted of \$53 million of net realized gains related to the sale of certain investments in auction rate securities as well as an \$11 million settlement gain, offset in part by \$5 million in non-cash charges related to the write off of debt issuance costs. - The 2009 period consisted of \$49 million in non-cash charges associated with the sale of 10 Embraer 190 aircraft and write off of related debt discount and issuance costs, \$10 million in other-than-temporary non-cash impairment charges for investments in auction rate securities and a \$2 million non-cash asset impairment charge.